 While Derval offers coaching across a wide range of areas, with her background in Human Resources, she specialises in working with clients to help them get clarity on what they want to do in their work life and focusing on how to enhance interview performance by reducing any stress or fear that may be associated with interviews.

-Sarah originally trained with the Reflexology School of Ireland in 1985 and has undertaken a number of postgraduate courses including Reflexology for Maternity, Fertility, Babies and Children, Cancer and Palliative Care as well as the Metamorphic Technique.
+Sarah originally trained with the Reflexology School of Ireland in 1985 and has undertaken a number of postgraduate courses including Reflexology for Maternity, Fertility, Babies and Children, Special Needs, Menopause, Cancer and Palliative Care as well as the Metamorphic Technique.
 She is also a qualified Craniosacral Therapist (BCST), specialising in the biodynamic approach and welcomes the possibility of combining reflexology and craniosacral therapy in the same treatment.
 She is a member of the Institute of Reflexology of Ireland, IRIL.

 N.B., the cost of Reflexology is covered by all the major health insurers in Ireland.